borancek/diabeticare-app/README.md

 # diabeticare-app
 Welcome to my undergraduate final year project repository.
+Within this repository, you will find the Diabeticare codebase and a final report that offers an overview of the project.
 <br>
 Please note that this project was conducted between September 2022 - April 2023.